-The City has a contract for raw water supply from the District.
+The City has a contract for raw water supply with Tarrant Regional Water District (the "District").
 The contract allows the District to proceed with operation of Richland Chambers, West Fork and Cedar Creek Reservoirs.

 Prior to October 1 of each year, the District will establish its operating budget and will advise the City of the charge for raw water.
 This amount can vary each year, and if the revenue does not equal the expenditures, the rate can and will be adjusted to recover additional costs.